Guidance for Candidates Collecting Elector Signatures

 - The candidate may also print the form and send it to the elector by mail, and the elector may return the signed form by mail or drop it off at the candidate's office.

 Note: The form may be sent to the elector and returned electronically, but the elector and their witness must physically sign the form in ink.
 Electronic signatures will not be accepted.
-The writing on both the form and its digital copy must be readable so that the returning officer can validate the signature.
+The writing on both the form and its digital copy must be readable and all mandatory fields must be completed so that the returning officer can validate the signature.